Qumulo/docs/managing-snapshots.md

 ---
 title: "Managing Snapshots"
-summary: " This topic explains how you can view and manage your saved snapshots through the frontend interface."
+summary: " This topic explains how you can view and manage your saved snapshots through the webUI."
 permalink: managing-snapshots.html
 sidebar: administrator_guide_sidebar
-keywords: snapshots, filter, front end
+keywords: snapshots, filter, webUI
 ---

-The snapshots table makes it easy for anyone to view and manage their saved snapshots without having to make api queries.
+Qumulo Core 4.3.3 includes a redesigned snapshots page that allows users to view and manage large numbers of saved snapshots without having to make API queries.
+While it's possible to do these actions without the webUI, this page's ease of use allows snapshot management operations to be delegated to a wider range of users than could handle these operations otherwise.

+## Viewing Your Snapshots

+The snapshots page provides tools to make navigating upwards of tens of thousands of snapshots managable and performant.

-## Accessing the snapshots page
+### Accessing the Snapshots Page

 1. Hover over the "Cluster" menu at the top of the screen.
 1. Click the "Saved Snapshots" link in the dropdown that appears.

-## Viewing your snapshots
-By default, the snapshots page shows your most recent 50 snapshots ordered by creation time.

-### Pagination
+### Navigating Large Numbers of Snapshots

-If you have more than 50 snapshots, you can use the pagination controls at the top and bottom of the table to navigate between pages.
+If you have more than 50 snapshots, you can navigate between pages of snapshots using the pagination controls at the top and bottom of the table.

 {% include image.html alt="Pagination Controls" file="administrator-guide/managing-snapshots-pagination.png" %}

 {% include tip.html content="The controls at the bottom of the table will also let you jump to a specific page, or change the number of rows per page." %}

-### Sorting
+### Finding Specific Snapshots
-To sort by something other than creation time, you can click the sort direction arrows in the headers for a column.
-Clicking it multiple times will cycle between sorting ascending or descending.

-{% include image.html alt="Pagination Controls" file="administrator-guide/managing-snapshots-sort.png" %}

-## Filtering
-If you have a large number of snapshots, you can filter on any column in the snapshots table to narrow it down to only the ones you're interested in.

-### Toggling filters
-To enable filters, click the filter toggle button at the top of the table next to the pagination controls.
+Since snapshots are divided into pages, you won't be able to rely on the web browser's built-in find functionality to find a specific snapshot.
+To replace this, the table has its own filtering functionality that will allow you to search for specific snapshots by name, creation time, or any other column in the table.

 {% include image.html alt="Filter Toggle" file="administrator-guide/managing-snapshots-filter-off.png" %}

+1. Click the filter toggle button at the top of the table next to the pagination controls.
+1. Click one of the new inputs that has appeared between the table's header and its content.
+1. Type a search query into the input.

+As you type, the table rows will filter to match your query in real-time.

-You can turn off filters by clicking the filter toggle button again.
-The toggle button's text and coloring will change to reflect whether filters are currently active.
+You can clear and turn off filters by clicking the filter toggle button again.
+Its text and coloring will change to reflect whether filters are currently active.

 {% include image.html alt="Filter Toggle" file="administrator-guide/managing-snapshots-filter-on.png" %}

-### Filtering data
-When filters are active, each column will have a filter control between its header and its data.
-Only snapshots that match all active filters will show in the table.

-## Deleting snapshots
+## Managing Your Snapshots

+The page also includes functionality to delete snapshots, either one at a time or in bulk.

-### Deleting a single snapshot
+### Deleting a Single Snapshot

 You can delete a single snapshot by clicking the delete icon at the end of the row you want to delete.

 {% include image.html alt="Delete Icon" file="administrator-guide/managing-snapshots-delete.png" %}

-### Deleting multiple snapshots
+### Deleting Multiple Snapshots

+To delete multiple snapshots, you first need to select the ones you'd like to remove.

-When you select snapshots using the checkbox at the beginning of their row, a delete button will appear at the top of the table.
-Clicking that button will delete all selected snapshots.
+1. Click the checkbox at the beginning of the row for each snapshot you want to delete.
+1. Notice that a delete button appears at the top of the table once a row is selected.
+1. Click the delete button and follow the prompts in the dialog that appears.

 {% include tip.html content="All selection and deletion controls will only ever modify the current page of data.
 If a snapshot isn't listed on the current page (either because it's on a different page or has been filtered out), you don't have to worry about accidentally deleting it." %}